 What in the world is a GOOtensil?

-The NumNum® GOOtensil™ is a pre-spoon designed to make self-feeding easier for children who are being introduced to utensils for the first time.
-NumNums are easier to use than a spoon because they are completely flat, so there’s no wrong way to hold them!
+The NumNum® GOOtensil™ is a pre-spoon designed to make self-feeding less frustrating for children who are being introduced to utensils for the first time.
+NumNums are completely flat, so there’s no wrong way to hold them!
 That means there is no scooping, no balancing and no rules!
 Just dip, eat and repeat.

 Couldn’t a child just use a spoon and get the same results?

 As any second-time parent can attest, when a beginner attempts to use a traditional spoon, most of the food will end up in his/her lap.
 That’s because to effectively use a spoon requires wrist rotation, a major motor skill that unlocks scooping and balancing.
 This skill doesn’t set in until a child's second birthday, sometimes later!
 Our product is totally flat and, as a result, doesn’t require scooping or balancing.
 The emotional benefits of a child successfully participating in mealtime builds both self-confidence and independence.

 At what age should I introduce utensils?